Please read the section of this handbook on Universal Health Precautions very carefully.

 Controlling the Spread of Infectious Disease

-All staff working at the CD&FC must practice appropriate health precautions when serving food, changing diapers, assisting children with injuries which involve open wounds, and assisting children with toileting.
+All staff working at the CYCF must practice appropriate health precautions when serving food, changing diapers, assisting children with injuries which involve open wounds, and assisting children with toileting.
 Good hygiene practices should be modeled by staff and students at all times.